MyWayv/LearningProject-SpeechtoText/README.md

-# STT-Mood
+# Learning Project - Speech to Text

-Minimal web application that records microphone audio, transcribes speech using Google Cloud Speech-to-Text, and analyzes the mood of the transcript using a Google LLM (Gemini), then saves it on Firestore.
+Minimal web application that records microphone audio, transcribes speech using Google Speech_v2, and analyzes the mood of the transcript using a Google LLM (Gemini), then saves transcript and analysis Firestore and audio on Bucket.

 ---

 ## What the application does

 1. Records microphone audio in the browser.
-2. Uploads the audio to a Python backend.
+2. Sends/streams the audio to Python backend.
-3. Transcribes speech using Google Cloud Speech-to-Text.
+3. Transcribes speech using Google Speech_v2.
 4. Sends the transcript to Gemini for mood analysis.
 5. Stores the transcript and mood result in Firestore.
+6. Stores the audio file in a Google Bucket.
-6. Returns the transcript and mood to the browser for display.
+7. Returns the transcript and mood to the browser for display.

 ---

 ## Mood analysis

-The mood analysis step uses a large language model to classify the overall emotional tone of the transcript.
+The mood analysis step uses an LLM to classify the overall emotional tone of the transcript.

 The model returns structured JSON that includes:

-- a mood label
+- mood labels and their (normalized) probabilities
-- a confidence score between 0 and 1
+- an overall confidence score between 0 and 1
 - optional evidence phrases extracted from the transcript

 ---